|

 2/1/95, as well as houses and condos, are not under rent

 restrictions.
-However, even where these rent restrictions do not apply, eviction
+Even where these rent restrictions do not apply, eviction

 protections do continue.